Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 		- ((63d52843-ed39-4327-a1da-b453587d78ee))
 			- If the advice given by the decision support system is wrong, the developer of the system may be liable to the recipient for Negligent misstatement
 		- Reduced liability
+			- little control over the way the system is used or interpreted
 - ### Liability
 - ### Computer Misuse
 -